What Kind Of Deep Cycle Battery Is Actually The Best For RV Use?

 (click here to view a post on best smart deep cycle battery chargers).

-If you do happen to discharge an AGM battery down to 20%, the most important thing you can do is to quickly get it charged up again.
+If you discharge an AGM battery down to 20%, the most important thing you can do is to quickly get it charged up again.

 Lithium-ion batteries will last the longest even when being discharged to as low as 20-30% which is why they are so popular with solar and off-grid set-ups.